mnaktas/calculator/docs/NewFeatureProcess.md

 ## Step 1: Feature pitch
 Feature pitches are submitted as issues on GitHub using the [Feature Request template](https://github.com/Microsoft/calculator/issues/new?assignees=&labels=&template=feature_request.md&title=).
-We encourage discussion on open issues, and as discussion progresses we will edit the issue description to refine the idea until it is ready for review.
+We encourage discussion on open issues, and as the discussion progresses we will edit the issue description to refine the idea until it is ready for review.

-We review pitches regularly, and will approve or close issues based on whether they broadly align with the [Calculator roadmap](https://github.com/Microsoft/calculator/blob/master/docs/Roadmap.md).
+We review pitches regularly and will approve or close issues based on whether they broadly align with the [Calculator roadmap](https://github.com/Microsoft/calculator/blob/master/docs/Roadmap.md).
 Approved pitches are moved into [pre-production](https://github.com/Microsoft/calculator/projects/1) on the feature tracking board.